Premises Liability Attorney in Sacramento

 claim.
 These cases are sometimes synonymous with "slip and fall"

 cases, but the truth is nearly any kind of injury can be addressed in

 a premises liability claim, depending on the circumstances.
 As long as

 certain requirements are met, owners and managers can be held liable for

 injuries that occur on their property.

-The Law Office of Michael R. Loewen, our experienced and dedicated legal team has 30 combined years in personal
+The Law Office of Michael R. Loewen, our experienced and dedicated legal team has 30 combined years in

-and developed effective legal strategies, but we have also helped countless
+developed effective legal strategies, but we have also helped countless

 clients move on from their injuries with the relief and dignity they deserve.